Simranghag22/python-assignment-06-Tkinter-Calculation-Application/README.md

 2. Right-click on `PythonProject1.zip`
 3. Click **Extract All**
 4. Click **Extract**
-Now a folder named `PythonProject` will appear.
+Now a folder named `PythonProject1` will appear.

 ## Step 3: Open the Project